 Works by Leokadiya Kashperova include:

 Piano Concerto in A minor op.2 (1900) for piano and orchestra

 Symphony in B minor op.4 (1904-05) for orchestra

 Suite for Piano: In the midst of nature (1910)

-Looking Ahead: first publications of two substantial cello sonatas, composed in the mid-1890s; broadcast premiere of Piano Trio in A minor on BBC Radio 3 (18 Dec)
+Looking Ahead: first publications of two substantial cello sonatas, composed in the mid-1890s; Piano Trio in A minor performance at Edinburgh Festival (7 Aug)